votingworks/vxmail/docs/product-spec.md

 The Ballot Manager works online for connecting with print-and-mail services, and potentially to the state's Election Management System.
-The Ballot Scanner is offline for security purposes.
+The Ballot Tabulator is offline for security purposes.

 ### Printing and mailing ballots